A liturgical resource of the Catholic Archdiocese of Melbourne

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-• In what ways does your community seek to discern the guidance of the Spirit—for example, in the reflections of a pastoral council?
-Are there ways that the newly baptised can become involved in this discernment?
+• In what ways does your community seek to discern the Holy Spirit's guidance?
+For example, does your community discern guidance in the reflections of a pastoral council?
+Are there ways for the newly baptised to become involved in this discernment?

-• Continue to use the Easter and initiation symbols as a focus for prayer.
+• Continue using the Easter and initiation symbols as a focus for prayer.
 Pray for the Church of which you are now a member.
 Pray for its leaders and guides.
-You could sing an Easter song or a song of the Spirit.
-Conclude with an adaptation of the prayer for the laying on of hands in the RCIA at §301.
+You could sing an Easter song or a song of the Holy Spirit.
+Conclude with an adapted prayer for the laying on of hands in the RCIA at §301.

 Exploring the Word (Archive)